antoniopgs/Liber/README.md

  - Liber will have a Hybrid Legal System, with two sets of laws:
   - The Constitution (permanent and unmodifiable)
   - The Legal Board (everchanging and modifiable).

+Other thoughts:
+ - To bundle or not bundle taxes?
+Should citizens have the option to only pay for courts, for instance?
+Probably not, but will need to think further on this?
+ - Could Blockchain provide solid proof of identity mechanisms and enable decentralized democratic processes?
+Will need to investigate.
+Identity would probably be attached to the Citizenship Contract.